Zack Moss Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 Matchup vs. Miami

-- Moss' 23.7 rushing yards per game in his three career matchups against the Dolphins are 25.8 fewer yards than his over/under in Sunday's game.
+- Moss has averaged 23.7 rushing yards per game in his three career matchups against the Dolphins, 25.8 fewer yards than his over/under in Sunday's game.

-- Moss has had a rushing touchdown in one matchup against the Dolphins, and had multiple TDs in that game.
+- In one of three games versus the Dolphins Moss has rushed for a touchdown, and had multiple TDs in that game.

-- The Dolphins have the NFL's 19th-ranked defense against the run, giving up 117.7 yards per game.
+- Moss will go up against a Dolphins squad that allows 117.7 rushing yards per game and is the NFL's 19th-ranked rush defense.

-- This season the Dolphins are ranked 22nd in the NFL in rushing touchdowns conceded (eight).
+- This year the Dolphins are ranked 22nd in the NFL in rushing touchdowns allowed (eight).

 Recent Performances

-- In Week 6 against the Titans, Moss rushed for 24 yards on eight carries.
+- In his Week 6 matchup with the Titans, Moss picked up 24 yards on eight carries.

-- Moss has 122 rushing yards (40.7 ypg) on 33 carries with one touchdown during his last three games.
+- Over his last three outings, Moss has 122 rushing yards (40.7 per game) on 33 carries with one touchdown.

 Moss' Buffalo Teammates